The Ellen Show: Home media and streaming

 Sony Pictures Home Entertainment released the complete series on DVD in Region 1 in a 2-disc box set on July 11, 2006.

 In 2014, Mill Creek Entertainment acquired the rights to the series and subsequently re-released the complete series on February 4, 2014.

 Paramount Pictures Home Entertainment, in partnership with CBS Home Entertainment, owns the international rights.
 The complete series was released in Region 4 (Australia) as a 2 DVD set on February 1, 2017 by Umbrella Entertainment.

-As of 2023, all episodes can be seen for free on Crackle and Fubo in the US and on CTV in Canada.
-The show is also available for purchase on Apple TV and Amazon in the US.
+As of 2023, all episodes can be seen for free on Crackle and Fubo in the United States and on CTV in Canada.
+The show is also available for purchase on Apple TV and Amazon in the United States.